How Much Does It Cost to Hike Havasupai?

 Nope!
 If you go to Lake Havasu looking for Havasu Falls (Havasupai Falls), you will be a good 250 driving miles alway, not to mention the 10 mile hike to get to the falls.

 Can You Bring Dogs to Havasupai?

-While there is nothing written on the tribe official website stating that dogs are not allowed (that I have seen anyway), I strongly recommend leaving Muffy at home.
+No, Supai does not allow dogs but if you feel the need to sneak Muffy in, here is why you should not.
 Aside from the trails being very rugged, there is no leash law at the Village of Supai for the reservation dogs and they are territorial.
 The last thing you need is for your dog to get in a scuffle with a rez dog.
 There is no immediate vet or medical care for you or your dog so you are looking at 100s of miles and numerous hours before you can get any kind of treatment for your best friend if anything was to happen.